ray-project/ray/doc/source/cluster/config.rst

 * **Default:** ``1.0``
 * **Minimum:** ``0.0``
 * **Maximum:** Unbounded
-* **Update requires:** Restart

 .. _cluster-configuration-idle-timeout-minutes:

 ``idle_timeout_minutes``
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The number of minutes that need to elapse with an idle node before it is removed by the Autoscaler.
+The number of minutes that need to pass before an idle worker node is removed by the Autoscaler.

 * **Required:** No
 * **Importance:** Medium